unoplatform/uno/doc/articles/get-started-next-steps.md

 ## Uno Extensions

-Uno.Extensions is a series of NuGet packages designed to encapsulate common developer tasks associated with building multi-platform mobile, desktop and web applications using the Uno platform.
+Uno.Extensions is a series of NuGet packages designed to encapsulate common developer tasks associated with building multi-platform mobile, desktop, and web applications using the Uno platform.

 Visit [the documentation](external/uno.extensions/doc/Overview/ExtensionsOverviewAndGettingStarted.md) to know more.